Modoc sucker: Status

 When the fish was placed on the US Endangered Species List it was threatened by the degradation of its habitat.
 Since then the habitat has been improved by the installation of livestock-excluding fences along waterways and other interventions.
 Chronologically, the Modoc sucker was first listed as an endangered species in 1985.
-At that time, the fish inhabited only seven streams and its total habitat length was only 12.9 miles.
+At that time, the fish inhabited only seven streams and its total habitat length was only 12.9 mi.
 A variety of factors contributed to the dramatic decline in its population, including geographic isolation, habitat degradation, channelization of streams, over diversion, predation by brown trout (Salmo trutta), and hybridization with the Sacramento sucker (Catostomus occidentalis).

-However, after nearly three decades of relentless conservation efforts, the Modoc sucker, which is about 7 inches in length and lives up to five years, has emerged from the brink of extinction.
+However, after nearly three decades of relentless conservation efforts, the Modoc sucker, which is about 7 in in length and lives up to five years, has emerged from the brink of extinction.